 poems, stories… up & up

 I’m writing a book – as the main part of my PhD in Creative Writing at Bath Spa University (it’s a book-length creative work inspired by particle physics – which will include short stories, poems, and other undefinables.)
 I’m editing a book – together with Pippa Goldschmidt, an anthology of new writing inspired by the 100th birthday of Einstein’s Theory of General Relativity!
-And I’m promoting a book – Writing Short Stories: A Writers & Artists Companion (Bloomsbury, Dec 2014) which I am co-writer and editor of, together with Courttia Newland!
+I’m promoting a book – Writing Short Stories: A Writers & Artists Companion (Bloomsbury, Dec 2014) which I am co-writer and editor of, together with Courttia Newland!
 And I am preparing a book for publication – my debut poetry chapbook, 2nd prize winner in the Fool for Poetry chapbook contest, coming Feb 2016.

 I am also curator of a brand new website whipping up excitement about UK & Ireland short story activity ShortStops and am the Royal Literary Fund Writing Fellow in the faculties of science at Bristol University.
 I have a SoundCloud page where you can hear me reading some of my work.
 I was a 2014 Gladstone’s Library Writer-in-Residence and judge of the 2014 Bridport Flash Fiction Prize.
 I collaborated for the Bristol Festival of Ideas with military historian Jeremy Banning, the fruits of which you can see at LeavingTheLine.com, and am planning a new collaboration with award-winning poet Jo Bell.

 Born in London in 1970, I moved to Jerusalem in 1994.
 After making a living for 13 years as a science journalist, writing for publications such as WIRED and NewScientist, I gave it all up to write fiction, and am now based in Bristol, UK.